checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 ### Browser checks

-For **Browser checks**, there are different ways a check can fail a Vercel deployment. because the Reliability part and Performance part are evaluated separately.
+For **Browser checks**, there are different ways a check can fail a Vercel deployment because the Reliability part and Performance part are evaluated separately.

 **Browser Reliability check**